 Wormwood Crops

-Wormwood sensitivity may be due to thujone, digestive effects, or allergies.
-Choose lower-thujone forms, use moderately, or try alternative herbs.
+Wormwood sensitivity may be due to thujone or digestive effects.
+You may choose lower-thujone forms, use moderately, or try alternative herbs.

-🤔 Why Do I Have a Sensitivity to Wormwood?
+🤔 Why Might I Show a Sensitivity Pattern to Common Wormwood?

 -